Code-Institute-Submissions/BlackJack-1/README.md

 ## UX and Elements of User Experiences
 ### Strategy

-This sites obejective is to produce somthing that is for people who enjoy the game of blackjack that can easily play at home or on a mobile device against a computer dealer.
+This sites obejective is to produce something that is for people who enjoy the game of blackjack that can easily play at home or on a mobile device against a computer dealer.

 ### Scope
-Defines functional and content requirements

-Functional Requirement:
+Functional Requirements:
-* User able to read instructions and easily return back to the title screen prior to startin the game
+* User able to read instructions and easily return back to the title screen prior to starting the game
 * Encourage users to choose specific buttons to correctly follow through the logic of the game
     - Deal button will be disabled when it is users turn
     - Hit button will be disabled when it is dealers turn
-    - Hit button will be active after User presses Deal to reset the game board
+    - Hit button will be active after user presses Deal to reset the game board
-* Total score will be presented for both the player and dealers card values at head of page
+* Total score will be presented for both the player and dealers card values at head of the page
-* Once user or dealer goes hits 21 or goes over 21 and busts, no more cards will be dealt
+* Once user or dealer hits 21 or goes over 21 and busts, no more cards will be dealt
 * Clicking Deal should clean board back to start of game

 Content Requirements:
-* For every backend radomised card value a front end card image will be produced
+* For every backend randomised card value a front end card image will be produced

 ### Structure

 Information Architecture
-* Title screen - buttons are clearly labelled in middle of screen - text on the buttons clearly state what users are able to choose from
+* Title screen - buttons are clearly labelled in the middle of the screen - text on the buttons clearly state what users are able to choose from
-* When user presses 'How to Play', the instructions will pop up on a seperate plane, user can press the 'X' or off of the modal to exit the instructions screen
+* When user presses 'How to Play', the instructions appear on a modal window, user can press the 'X' or off of the modal to exit the instructions screen
 * The Start button will take users to the main game area once player is ready to play
-* User and dealers scores are both at 0 - indiciating a numerical value to be placed there
+* User and dealers scores are both at 0 - indiciating a numerical value to be updated
 * Status will change once both player and dealer have completed their turns to indicate winner or losser in clear text
-* Table at bottom clearly labelled with Wins, Losses and Draws for the users reference
+* Table at bottom clearly labelled with Wins, Losses and Draws for the users reference of their progress through the game
 * As this is a card game, images of cards will represent their actual value
 * Buttons are clearly labelled - buttons that are not active/disabled will not be highlighted
 * For each card draw a sound effect to let users know what to expect
 * A positive or win sound for everytime the player wins
-* A negative or lose sound for everything the player losses
+* A negative or lose sound for everytime the player losses

 ### Skeleton